Mozilla-Ocho/Didthis/integrations/mobile-app/docs/deployment.md

 ## tl;dr

-Every commit to `main` branch results in an automated build and upload to the App Store.
-However, it's a manual process in the Apple App Store Connect portal to ship one of these uploaded builds to TestFlight or general release.
+- Every commit to `main` branch results in an automated build and upload to the App Store.
+- If the app version number in that commit matches a currently shipped TestFlight release, it will be automatically shipped to all users enrolled in that release.
+- If the app version number has not yet been shipped to TestFlight, a manual process to ship that version is required.

 ## Build automation in Bitrise